 Think of the religious people who resisted Jesus.
 How far gone were they?!
 The Lord of Life walked into town, healing cripples, turning thieves into givers, and restoring dead girls to their daddies, and they wanted to murder him!
 Who does that?

-To me that’s inconceivable, yet it happened.
-Heaven came to earth and they said, “No thanks, we’re not interested.”
-The Lover of our souls came to wrap his arms around them and they said, “We prefer the hatred of our soul-destroying ideology.”
+To me, that’s inconceivable, yet it happened.
+Heaven came to earth and they said, “We’re not interested.”
+The Lover of our souls came to wrap his arms around them and they said, “We prefer the cold embrace of our ideology.”

 And this is why Jesus rebuked them sharply.
-It wasn’t just because they were hypocrites; he was trying to wake them up.
+He was trying to wake them from their stupor.
 And this is why Jesus wept, because they wouldn’t listen.

 Those men were blinded by religion.
 Do you think if they saw Jesus as he truly is, they would’ve repented?

 No. They were blinded by choice.
 They weren’t born that way; they chose it.
-They chose the world – or earthly religion – and lost themselves as a result.
+They chose worldly religion and lost themselves as a result.
 Jesus gave them many chances to change their mind and they never did.

-It’s a stretch to think that if men like the Pharisees saw God as he truly is, they would not reject him.
+It’s a stretch to think that if religious people saw God as he truly is, they would not reject him.
 Tell that to Adam.
 Adam was untouched by sin.
 He saw God as he truly is – walked with him, even – yet he still rejected him.